-- 1. any activity that might reasonably bring embarrassment or emotional harm to the individual; - 2. any activity that might reasonably bring physical harm to the individual; - 3. any activity that requires an unreasonable or inordinate amount of the individual's time or in any manner impairs the individual's academic efforts; - 4. any activity that involves the forced consumption of any liquid or solid matter; - 5. any activity that would degrade or otherwise compromise the dignity of the individual; or - 6. any requirement that compels an individual to participate in any activity that is illegal, in violation of the rules and regulations of the University, or contrary to the individual's moral and/or religious beliefs.
+- 3. any activity that requires an unreasonable or inordinate amount of the individual's time or in any manner impairs the individual's academic efforts: - 4. any activity that involves the forced consumption of any liquid or solid matter; - 5. any activity that would degrade or otherwise compromise the dignity of the individual; or - 6. any requirement that compels an individual to participate in any activity that is illegal, in violation of the rules and regulations of the University, or contrary to the individual's moral and/or religious beliefs.